sergluka/ib-client/README.md

 # Description

-ìib-clientî is a Java wrapper around native TWS API provided by Interactive Brokers company, the leader between electronic trading platforms.
+‚Äúib-client‚Äù is a Java wrapper around native TWS API provided by Interactive Brokers company, the leader between electronic trading platforms.

 # The native API dissadvantages